 Everyone makes money missteps at some point in their lives, whether it’s splurging on unnecessary items or neglecting to contribute to retirement funds as soon as possible.
 Even financial pros are not immune to making mistakes.

-“Save one-third of every pay raise you get so you don’t succumb to lifestyle inflation,” he said.
+“Save one-third of every pay raise you get so you don’t succumb to lifestyle inflation,” said Ted Jenkin, a certified financial planner.
 By starting this practice early in your career, you’ll develop good habits like saving, investing and paying down debts instead of spending it on more stuff you won’t care about in a few years’ time.

 Whether you’ve just received your first paycheck or your first raise, it can be tempting to spend your money on things you want rather than on things you need — but this can be a huge mistake.

 “Don’t spend so much money on clothing,” said Michelle Schroeder-Gardner, founder of the personal finance blog “Making Sense of Cents.”
 “I’ve worked full-time since I was around the age of 14, yet I didn’t really start saving money until nearly a decade later.”

 Spending on immediate wants can hurt your future needs, said John Rampton, founder and CEO of Calendar.

 “Don’t waste your time on expensive cars or gadgets,” he said.
 “It’s better to save money for the long-term and for things that can keep generating money, rather than taking (your) money.”

 Start Investing In Your Retirement ASAP

 A GOBankingRates’ retirement savings survey found that 64% of Americans have less than $10,000 saved for retirement.
 It’s easy to put off saving for retirement when you’re in your 20s, but that’s the best time to start.
 The sooner you save, the sooner you can take advantage of compound interest.
 No matter your age, it’s important to prioritize investing in your retirement accounts.